asllop/tref/README.md

-# Tree-in-Rows Elemental Format
+# Tree in Rows Elemental Format

-TREF is a plain text file format that describes trees in a human readable way.
-There are other formats to describe trees, which the most widely used is [Newick](https://en.wikipedia.org/wiki/Newick_format).
+TREF is a plain text file format to describe trees in a human readable way.
+There are formats already to describe trees, which the most widely used is [Newick](https://en.wikipedia.org/wiki/Newick_format).
 The problem with Newick is that it is hard to write, but it is even harder to read.
-There are other formats like [PhyloXML](https://en.wikipedia.org/wiki/PhyloXML) and [Nexus](https://en.wikipedia.org/wiki/Nexus_file), but are verbose, complex and very specialized on bioinformatics.
+Other tree formats exist, like [PhyloXML](https://en.wikipedia.org/wiki/PhyloXML) and [Nexus](https://en.wikipedia.org/wiki/Nexus_file), but are verbose, complex and very specialized in bioinformatics.

-With TREF a human can write a tree and understand the structure by having a quick look, because it is designed to be both easy to handle for humans and easy to parse for machines.
+With TREF a human can write a tree and understand the structure by having a quick look, because it is designed to be both easy to read for humans and easy to parse for machines.

 Writing a tree in a file can be useful for many reasons: as a config file for an application, to store information that can be modified and read by an app and its user, to serialize tree-like memory structures, etc.